ceph/ceph/doc/dev/session_authentication.rst

 ---------------

 The key is needed to create signatures on the sending end and check signatures on the receiving end.
-In the future, if asymmetric crypto is an option, it's possible that two keys (a private one for this end of the pipe and a public one for the other end) would need to be stored.
+In the future, if asymmetric crypto is an option, it is possible that two keys (a private one for this end of the pipe and a public one for the other end) would need to be stored.
 At this time, messages going in both directions will be signed with the same key, so only that key needs to be saved.